eelibel/twilio_email2sms/README.md

 This is a side project to play with Twilio APIs.

-I wanted to route to my cell phone important emails that where coming to my GMail address.
+I wanted to route to my cell phone important emails that were coming to my GMail address.
 This simple script will be listening to all incoming emails of my account (every 30 seconds).
-If any of the emails' from is one of the addresses I have marked as "hi priority", the script will send me a text message notifying me of the new email and subject.
+If any of the emails' from is one of the addresses I have marked as "high priority", the script will send me a text message notifying me of the new email and subject.

 To use it: